 If you are looking to purchase second-hand books, you can look for notice boards in your campus, as some scholars sell their books for good prices.
 You can also visit Stubooks.be, an online platform where scholars buy and sell their old books.

-Find more articles on Student Resources here
+For more articles like “Costs of Studying and Living in Belgium”, find them on Student Resources here